pmckeown/dependency-track-maven-plugin/README.md

 ### Upload Bill of Material
 Upload a Bill of Material (BOM) to a Dependency-Track server.
-By default this uploads the bom.xml and creates (or updates if already present) a project on the Dependency-Track server with the name and version that map to the current maven project artifactId and version.
+By default, this uploads the bom.xml and creates (or updates if already present) a project on the Dependency-Track server with the name and version that map to the current maven project artifactId and version.
 Set the projectName or projectVersion properties if you want to override the project name or version.